jammerxd/vexpidisplay/README.md

 Please share your changes or contact me if you have questions. (josh.menzel@yahoo.com) It shouldn't matter which version of linux you are using as long as it's debian based.

+I AM NOT RESPONSIBLE FOR ANY DAMAGES DONE BY THIS SOFTWARE!
+USE AT YOUR OWN RISK!